-Soft Key Description Freeze Frame Freeze Frame - Requests the freeze frame data from the ECU when faults are present.
-Main Menu - Two pages that list six action items.
-Four are available to the operator: Gauges, Diagnostics, System Info and User Settings.
-(Panel Configuration and Service are reserved for technical support) Down - Navigates the curser downward through a list.
-Up - Navigates the curser upward through a list. • Select - Displays large single gauge of engine and blade speed.
-0 Select - Enters the action item next to the cursor in a list.
-Also used with the Main Menu soft key to get back to the Main Menu from any screen.
-X Deselect - Closes pop-up messages.
+Soft Key Description DPF Commands DPF Commands - Displays the Diesel Particulate Filter (DPF) command to access the Un-inhibit Regen and Inhibit Regen Request Regen Request Regen - Sends message to Engine Control Unit (ECU) to start regenerating the DPF when prompted by engine ECU Stop Regen Stop Regen - Sends message to ECU to stop regenerating the DPF (should not be used unless necessary) Freeze Frame Freeze Frame - Requests the freeze frame data from the ECU when faults are present Main Menu - Two pages that list seven action items.
+Five are available to the operator: Gauges, Diagnostics, System Info, Lamp Info and User Settings.
+(Panel Configuration and Service are reserved for technical support) • Down - Navigates the curser downward through a list Up - Navigates the curser upward through a list 0 Select - Enters the action item next to the cursor in a list.
+Also used with the Main Menu soft key to get back to the Main Menu from any screen X Deselect - Closes pop-up messages